 You might have heard about the benefits of an evening routine as well.
 It seems to be common knowledge that having some kind of routine during the day is a setup for success, especially in early recovery.

 The truth is, we all have some kind of routine, whether it’s one that leads to our own health or harm.
 Before recovery, daily routines usually lead to self-destructive behaviors, which is one of the reasons it’s so important to establish something new and different in sobriety.
-That old routine, says Lynette Mitchell, interim director of nursing at Laguna Treatment Hospital in Aliso Viejo, CA, can trip us up.
+That old routine, says Lynette Mitchell, interim director of nursing at Laguna Treatment Hospital in Aliso Viejo, CA, an American Addiction Centers facility, can trip us up.

 “A new routine in recovery is so important because so much of relapse can be triggered by (old) routine,” Mitchell explains.

 Driving by the same liquor store every day or continuing to hang out in spaces where people are actively drinking can cause those of us in recovery problems down the line.

 In recovery, routine helps with much-needed structure as well, said Derek Price, CEO of Desert Hope Treatment Center in Las Vegas, NV, an American Addiction Centers facility.

 “When individuals shift away from a lifestyle of substance use, they will often need something to fill the gap,” he explains.
 “A daily routine can limit idle hours, provide structure for the day, and create a sense of accomplishment as tasks are completed.”

 So how do you go about setting up a healthy routine that supports your recovery?
 We’ve got 8 easy steps to follow based on expert advice.

 Want to add something new into your routine?Not just a newsletter.
 Join a community of 100,000+ building a life without alcohol.
 Plus, get a special discount towards membership.